 On Sale: 9/4

-How better to gain an intimate look into the life of the late Steve Jobs than through the eyes of his own daughter? n this memoir, Lisa Brennan-Jobs weaves a vivid of coming-of-age story that will bring new perspective to both those familiar and unfamiliar with Jobs’ story.
+How better to gain an intimate look into the life of the late Steve Jobs than through the eyes of his own daughter? n this memoir, Lisa Brennan-Jobs weaves a vivid of coming-of-age story that will bring a new perspective to both those familiar and unfamiliar with Jobs’ story.

 Through the question of her paternity, to her eventual relationship with Jobs and, ultimately, his death, Brennan-Jobs does not shy away from making the reader feel the emotional depths of her journey.
 She adds a touching personal element to his life and their relationship, making the read surprisingly relatable to anyone with a tumultuous relationship with a parent.